phalcon/documentation/docs/api/phalcon_auth.md

 ): bool;
 ```

-Strict per-key match of a row against credentials, skipping 'password'.
+Per-key match of a row against credentials, skipping 'password'.
+Values
+are compared as strings so typed row values (e.g. int id, bool active)
+match the string input that arrives from an HTTP request.

 ## Auth\Adapter\AdapterLocator